krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 interval of time.

 Co-presence is a necessary (but not sufficient) condition for interaction between one or more signals.
-In this section, we introduce a key construct in the presence calculus: the *presence invariant*.
-It expresses a general and powerful relationship that holds for any co-present subset of presences within a finite observation window. and is a fundamental relationship tha governs how the masses of co-present signal's interact.
+This section introduces a key construct: the presence invariant.
+It expresses a general and powerful relationship that holds for any co-present subset of presences within a finite observation window, and it is a fundamental relationship that governs how the masses of co-present signals interact.

 Let's establish this relationship.